modcomlearning/medilabDashboard/README.md

     }

     export default CheckSession;
-    //ANy COmpone tthat uses this CheckSession will receive the lab_name, lab_id, access_token
+    //ANy Component that uses this CheckSession will receive the lab_name, lab_id, access_token
     //If a User is logged in,ELse it will navigate to signin
     //We will be using this Component to check if user is logged in or not.